American Association of State Highway and Transportation Officials: Publications

 In addition to its publications, AASHTO performs or cooperates in research projects.
-One such project is the AASHTO Road Test, which is a primary source of data used when considering transport policies and the structural design of roads.
+One such project is the AASHO Road Test, which is a primary source of data used when considering transport policies and the structural design of roads.
 Much of AASHTO's current research is performed by the National Cooperative Highway Research Program (NCHRP) which is administered by the Transportation Research Board (TRB), a division of the National Academy of Sciences, Engineering, and Medicine.

 AASHTO re:source, formerly the AASHTO Materials Reference Laboratory (AMRL), accredits laboratories.
 Accreditation is often required to submit test results to state DOTs.
 For example, a contract for the construction of a highway bridge may require a minimum compressive strength for the concrete used.
 The contract will specify AASHTO Test Designation T 22, "Compressive Strength of Cylindrical Concrete Specimens," as the means of determining compressive strength.
 The laboratory performing T 22 will be required to be accredited in that test.

+AASHTO Product Evaluation and Audit Solution (AASHTO PEAS), formerly National Transportation Product Evaluation Program (NTPEP) provides audits and product acceptance testing.
+The program is widely used by many state DOTs to populate their approved product lists or approved supplier lists.

 AASHTO coordinates the numbering of Interstate Highways, U.S. Highways, and U.S. Bicycle Routes.